This article was originally published on The Cannigma and appears here with permission.

 Ideally, the body would produce all the cannabinoids necessary to keep this essential regulatory system functioning efficiently, but under the influence of illness, injury, or stress, the demand for endocannabinoids can exceed the supply, creating an endocannabinoid deficiency.

-Many researchers today believe endocannabinoid deficiencies are to blame for many difficult-to-treat conditions including migraine, fibromyalgia, irritable bowel syndrome, and several neurodegenerative disorders, raising questions about the therapeutic potential of plant-based cannabinoids for Parkinson’s disease.
+Many researchers today believe endocannabinoid deficiencies are to blame for many difficult-to-treat conditions including migraine, irritable bowel syndrome, and several neurodegenerative disorders, raising questions about the therapeutic potential of plant-based cannabinoids for Parkinson’s disease.

 The receptors of the endocannabinoid system also respond to the plant-based cannabinoids in cannabis.
 The phytocannabinoids in cannabis mimic the effects of cannabinoids produced in the body, potentially alleviating the effects of endocannabinoids deficiencies.
 It didn’t take researchers long to discover that the phytocannabinoids in cannabis plants, particularly CBD (cannabidiol), also influence several non-endocannabinoid receptors, including: